jeremitu/DeviceInterface/examples/SmartScopeSave/README.md

 Analog: trigger is set to 'Falling Edge' on channel 'A' and mode is set to 'Single', trigger level to 1.0.
 Coupling to DC, range to [-3, 3], probe is 10X.

 Digital: trigger is set to 'L' on channel 'D0' and mode is set to 'Single'.

+#### Notes

+  * Analog acquisition can also be done without a trigger using `--trigger-mode auto`.
+  * Digital acquisition always needs a trigger (without it it waits forever).

 ### Interactive mode